Royce da 5'9": 2007–2008: release from jail and The Bar Exam

 After his release in 2007, Royce with DJ Premier and Statik Selektah released the mixtape The Bar Exam.
 He also announced an album with Premier; in an interview with Elemental Magazine, Royce stated that, contrary to rumors, Premier would not be producing the entirety of his upcoming album, but will be overseeing the project as executive producer, handpicking all of the beats.
 Following The Bar Exam, Royce wrote the single for Diddy's album Press Play, "Tell Me".
-Following this, the producer expressed interest in signing the lyricist to Bad Boy.
+Following this, Diddy also expressed interest in signing him to Bad Boy.

 In early 2008, Royce confirmed that he had officially resolved misunderstandings between himself and Eminem.
 He released The Bar Exam 2 with DJ Green Lantern later in the year, as well as a retail version of the mixtape The Album; the projects featured production from Green Lantern, 9th Wonder, DJ Premier and July 6, among others.
 Later worked on his Premier-assisted retail release, Street Hop, the lead single of which was "Shake This", also produced by DJ Premier.
 The project was released October 20, 2009.